esperanca/personal_website/src/posts/weeknote-25.md

 ### Ancho and Choripan

-A great moment of the trip was obviously about food.
-We had dinner at Buenos Aires Nights, an Argentinean steakhouse.
+We had dinner at Buenos Aires Nights, an Argentinean steakhouse, twice.
 I confess we were freaking out in the beginning to be in an indoor place without masks.
-But over time, we relaxed, and the meal was terrific.
-For starter, we ordered some sausage and bread and improvised our own choripan.
-For the main, we had Ancho, and it was amazing.
+But over time, we relaxed, as we observed how careful the team was.
+For starters, we ordered some sausage and bread and improvised our own choripan.
+For the mains, we had Ancho.
+The meat was cooked to perfection, probably one of the best I had in the UK.

 ### Healthcheck

-Finally got my prescriptions from the GP without friction.
-A bit more of exercise, as we walked a lot.
+Health is under control.
+Finally got my prescriptions from the GP without friction, but it required a consultation.
+This week I did some exercise and we walked a lot.

 Weight: 98.1 kg\
 Food: Homemade pasta was the highlight of the week.\